 If your application has been declined or withdrawn, the status in Online Services will continue to show as “pending”.
 In such cases, you will receive an e-mail from your immigration officer telling you that your application has been declined or withdrawn.

 Once your application has been successfully submitted, you will receive a response in a matter of days.
-This might ask you to provide further information or it may be a decision.
+The reseponse may ask you to provide further information or it may be a decision.

 If your application has not been decided, you can withdraw it by sending an e-mail to email@example.com using the same e-mail address that you provided on your application.
 Your application fee will not be refunded.